Frequently Asked Questions

 Check with your high school to find out which costs will be covered by the high school and for which the student will be responsible.

-- What is the difference between dual credit, dual enrollment,
+- What is the difference between dual credit, dual enrollment, and AP courses?

 Dual Credit - Dual credit courses are college-level courses offered to high school students.
 These courses are usually taught in the high school by a qualified high school instructor.
 Upon completion of those courses, the student will receive a grade on his/her academic transcript at both Lake Land College and the respective high school.